 Why are so many barns painted red?
-Engineer Yonatan Zunger came up with the answer in 2013.
-Writing for Google +, he explained how a red barn was far more than just a building and a color.
+Engineer Yonatan Zunger came up with the answer.
+It turns out that a red barn was far more than just a building and a color.
 The whole deal is actually a gateway to the workings of the cosmos!

 How did Zunger begin brain-storming – and indeed barn-storming – this mind-expanding concept?
 That puzzle is easier to solve – television.
-“This question got stuck in my head as a result of an episode of a long-forgotten sitcom called Head of the Class,” he says in a revised version of his piece, published on Medium in 2017.
+“This question got stuck in my head as a result of an episode of a long-forgotten sitcom called Head of the Class,” he says in a revised version of his piece, published in Medium.

 The 1980s show about gifted students is known for a few things, among them bringing Billy Connolly to American screens as their teacher (following the departure of original star Howard Hesseman).
 Zunger’s interest stems from one particular episode, where it’s asked why red barns are such a commonplace sight.